-Turkey meatballs, a creamy mushroom sauce, awesome bakeware, and a giveaway?!
-Find out more with today’s post!
+Turkey meatballs, a creamy mushroom sauce and awesome bakeware?!
+Find out more with today's post!

 I feel I am talking about my daughter a lot lately, but as she gets older the more her personality shines through.
 She has always been an interesting child, making life REALLY easy for mommy and daddy (I refuse to have more kids because I know the next one would be the ax murderer!)
 I try to keep her busy and introduce her to everything I enjoy.
 While she may not enjoy everything I do (and that is okay with me,) she does like helping in the kitchen and I absolutely love that!

 Today's turkey meatballs in a creamy portobello mushroom sauce were made using the 4-piece CW by CorningWare Bakeware Set.
 Let me tell you, when these showed up in the mail I was super stoked!
 Of course everyone notices the colors (and they truly are beautiful) but what I liked most was the diversity in shape and size among the pans.
 My favorite would probably be the purple bakeware because of its length, but shallow depth.
 Almost like a baking pan but still has those rounded sides to hold in food.
 In this case, I knew I would be roasting some juicy portobello mushrooms on the pan!